oscar9/gvpy/README.md

 gvpy
 ====

-GSoC Project: access geoprocessing tools with scripting framework for gvsig 2.x
+GSoC Project 2014: access geoprocessing tools with scripting framework for gvsig 2.x Working for gvSIG and OSGeo

+Developing access to SEXTANTE and gvSIG-geoprocess.
+This library will allow you to launch one geoprocess with your jython script.